** Paradise Carts only provides golf carts and bicycle rentals on Grand Turk, Turks and Caicos Islands. **

 If you’d like a new view, visit Chalk Sound National Park.
 The waters in the lagoon are so blue that they are ideal for kayaking or paddleboarding.
 Grand Turk’s Governor’s Beach is the place for a quiet swim or to sunbathe surrounded by a peaceful setting.

-Evening: Sunset Cruise or Local Brewery Tour
+Evening: End Your Trip with a Sunset Cruise or Turks Head Brewery Tour

 Spend the end of your trip on a sunset cruise, watching the islands shine and searching for dolphins in the water.
 Anyone who prefers beer can visit the Turks Head Brewery in Providenciales, enjoy some local beverages, and pick up some one-of-a-kind gifts.